Thelucyinside/transplant-vocab-gemma3/README.md

 # Vocab Transplantation Tool

-Transplants vocabulary between language models, enabling the creation of draft models for speculative decoding **WITHOUT** retraining.
+Transplants vocabulary between language models, enabling the creation of draft models for efficient speculative decoding **WITHOUT** retraining.
+This tool allows you to combine the transformer architecture and weights from a donor model with the tokenizer of a target model, creating a hybrid model that can serve as a draft model in speculative decoding pipelines.
+By matching token-to-token or multi-token mappings between vocabularies, it intelligently transfers embeddings while preserving semantic relationships.
+This approach eliminates the need for expensive retraining or distillation procedures typically required for creating compatible draft models, making it an efficient solution for accelerating inference through speculative decoding techniques.

 ## Features